 • Chronic pain when moving or eating

-There are many causes of arthritis in dogs.
+There are many causes of arthritis in pets.
 Some are related to genetics, while others are related to the environment.
-Pet owners should be aware of these factors and preventative measures they can take to reduce the risk of arthritis in dogs.
+Pet owners should be aware of these factors and preventative measures they can take to reduce the risk of arthritis in their pets.

 Nutritional Factors